Hyperfoil/qDup/README.md

 # Qdup
-Running benchmarks requires opening several terminals and monitoring the output of one terminal to time the start a command in another terminal.
-This project provides a way to script multiple shells and coordinate between them so that timings are consistent and runs can be queued.
+The Qdup project provides a way to coordinate multiple terminal shell connections for queuing performance tests and collecting output files.

 ## Example
-The main way to use qDup is with yaml-esque* configuration files passed to the executable jar.
+The main way to use qDup is with yaml configuration files passed to the executable jar.
-We say yaml-esque because yaml parsers do not support key value pairs with nested lists or maps.
-It can help to think of the config as yaml but not all yaml features are supported.
-See the yaml section for more details

 Let's look at a sample yaml.
 ```YAML
 name: example                                # the name of the test we plan to run
 scripts:                                     # scripts are the series of commands to run a test
   sync-time:                                 # the unique script name
   - sh: ntpdate -u time.google.com           # runs ntpdate in the remote shell
   widflyScript:                              # the name of a new script
   - sh: cd ${{WF_HOME}}                      # cd to the WF_HOME state variable
   - sh: rm ./standalone/log/*                # remove the old logs